-If you thought your friend Jerry who can do three-minute keg stands knows how to throw a party, think again.
-Until he’s inviting 700 people to cosplay in scrap armor and mohawked helmets then Jerry can’t even hold a candle to Wasteland Weekend, an annual three-day post-apocalypse fest held to celebrate the triumphs of Mad Max and the thunderdome.
+If you thought your friend Jerry, who can do three-minute keg stands, knows how to throw a party, think again.
+Until he’s inviting 700 people to cosplay in scrap armor and mohawked helmets, then Jerry can’t even hold a candle to Wasteland Weekend, an annual three-day post-apocalypse fest held in California to celebrate the triumphs of Mad Max and the Thunderdome.

-The event held this last weekend showed off the standard fare for what you’d expect out of an homage to the great Australian series–mock bloodsports, amazing and horrible attempts at emulating the traditional “scrap metal strapped to you” armor getups from the films, loud-ass music, and two chaps even showed up with their Mad Max mobiles, 1973 Australian Ford Falcon XB GT “Interceptors”, the ultimate homage to the classic character that made Mel Gibson famous.
+The event has in the past featured standard fare for what you’d expect out of an homage to the great Australian series–mock bloodsports, amazing and horrible attempts at emulating the traditional “scrap metal strapped to you” armor getups from the films, loud-ass music, and two chaps even showed up with their Mad Max mobiles, 1973 Australian Ford Falcon XB GT “Interceptors”, the ultimate homage to the classic character that made Mel Gibson famous.

-Wired caught up with a few people at the event, including Wasteland Weekend creator Karol Bartoszynski, whose first Mad Max event was Roadwar, a convoy of tricked out Mad Max vehicles led by an intimidating tanker truck up California’s west coast on Highway 101.
+Wired caught up with a few people at one of the annual events, including Wasteland Weekend creator Karol Bartoszynski, whose first Mad Max event was Roadwar, a convoy of tricked-out Mad Max vehicles led by an intimidating tanker truck up California’s west coast on Highway 101.
 This spawned copycats in Texas and Washington, but the enthusiasm grew into what is now an annual event in the Southern California desert.
 Bartoszynski says:

 That’s really where a Mad Max event belongs.
 People just really want to go out there and live it.
 You know, eat the dog food and everything.

-As it’s not really smart to go out for a fun weekend and eat dog food, Wasteland Weekend had plenty or barbecue to go around and drinks were not in short supply.
-Aside from food and bloodsport, vendors sold their custom made weaponry to each other, but thankfully no loss of limb was recorded during the event.
+As it’s not really smart to go out for a fun weekend and eat dog food, Wasteland Weekend had plenty of barbecue to go around, and drinks were not in short supply.
+Aside from food and bloodsport, vendors sold their custom-made weaponry to each other, but thankfully, no loss of limb was recorded during the event.